-It is unlikely that any zinc processing facilities in Australia would need to use emission factors for estimating sulfur dioxide emissions, because most sites are required to monitor sulfur dioxide under licence conditions and can use direct measurement or at least a mass balance.
+It is unlikely that any lead processing facilities in Australia would need to use emission factors for estimating sulfur dioxide emissions, because most sites are required to monitor sulfur dioxide under licence conditions and can use direct measurement or at least a mass balance.

-The US EPA publishes emission factors for various industries in the document known as AP-42, which is periodically updated and is available on the internet.
-The AP-42 chapter on zinc smelting contained no emission factors for sulfur dioxide as of May 1999.
-Chapter 12.7 Zinc Smelting includes the following discussion:
+The US EPA publishes emission factors for various industries in the document known as AP-42, which is periodically updated and is available on the Internet.
+The AP-42 chapter on lead smelting contained no emission factors for fugitive sulfur dioxide as at August 1999.